Noise-Induced Barren Plateaus in Variational Quantum Algorithms

 \begin{corollary}[Example: QAOA] Consider the QAOA with $2p$ trainable parameters, as defined in Eq.~\eqref{eq:QAOA}.
 Suppose that the implementation of unitaries corresponding to the problem Hamiltonian $H_P$ and the mixer Hamiltonian $H_M$ require $k_P$- and $k_M$-depth circuits, respectively.
 If local Pauli noise of the form in Eq.~\eqref{eq:noisemodel} with noise parameter $q$ acts before and after each layer of native gates, then we have

 for any choice of parameters $\beta_l,\gamma_l$, and where $O=H_P$ in Eq.~\eqref{eq:cost}.
-Here $b_{l,P}$ and $b_{l,M}$ are the respective number of native gates parameterized by $\beta_l$ and $\gamma_l$ according to the compilation. \end{corollary}
+Here $g_{l,P}$ and $g_{l,M}$ are the respective number of native gates parameterized by $\beta_l$ and $\gamma_l$ according to the compilation. \end{corollary}

 Corollary \ref{cor:qaoa} follows from Remark \ref{remark1} and it has interesting implications for the trainability of the QAOA.
-From Eqs.~\eqref{eq:qaoabound1} and \eqref{eq:qaoabound2}, NIBPs are guaranteed if $pk_P$ scales superlinearly in $n$, or if $pk_P$ scales linearly in $n$ and the noise strength and number of rounds are above some threshold.
+From Eqs.~\eqref{eq:qaoabound1} and \eqref{eq:qaoabound2}, NIBPs are guaranteed if $pk_P$ scales linearly in $n$.
 This can manifest itself in a number of ways, which we explain below.